 While traveling Southeast Asia, I discovered a very efficient way to soothe painful sunburns.
-So, What iS the Best Natural Remedy for Sunburn?
+So, What is the Best Natural Remedy for Sunburn?
 Find out now!
+Can Castrol Oil help?

 Brace yourself, summer is here!
 Every year it’s the same thing: we are so excited to finally feel the first warm rays of sunshine, but more often than not, we forget to protect our skin.
-No matter how many times we hear it, we (almost) always end up with a sunburn.
 Dangers related to sun exposure are real, and it is time to be careful!
-But let’s get down to what you came here for, you will be careful next time (right? 🙂 ).
-You got yourself a nice sunburn and you want to take care of it.
+But let’s get down to what you came here for, you will be careful next time right? 🙂 ).
 What is the best natural remedy for sunburn, you ask?
-Here is my answer in order to relieve the pain of a killer sunburn and heal faster.
+Here is my answer to relieve the pain of a killer sunburn and heal faster.

 In this article:

 - What is a sunburn

 - My homemade lotion for sunburn

 Short-term consequences: redness, pain, itching, and sometimes blisters